jsalbert/Astrogliart/OBOD/README.md

 #### Copyright

-I allow the use of the images for showing them under citation of the work.
+I allow the use of the images for exhibition under citation of the work.

 I do not allow the selling of any piece of art exposed in the artwork.